Huan Wen: Hesitation at taking the throne and death

-Anecdote
+Anecdotes

 According to the Book of Jin, Huan Wen thought of himself as equal to Sima Yi and Liu Kun, and would be upset if people compared him to Wang Dun.
 During a northern expedition, he rescued an old female servant from the north, who had once served under Liu Kun.
 The old servant began crying when she saw Huan Wen; Huan then asked for the reason.
 The old lady replied, "You resemble Sikong Liu (Liu Kun)."
 Overjoyed, Huan Wen adjusted his attire and invited the old lady to have a look again.
 This time, the old lady said, "You have his face; it's a pity yours is thinner.
 You have his eyes; it's a pity yours are smaller.
 You have his beard; it's a pity yours is red.
 You have his body shape; it's a pity you are shorter.
 You have his voice; it's a pity yours sounded more feminine."
 After hearing this, Huan Wen removed his attire and went to bed, and was upset for several days.

+Yuan Hong was serving under Huan when he composed the Dong Zheng Fu (东征赋), which commemorated many northerners who came south to join the Eastern Jin court.
+However, the poem did not mention Huan's father Huan Yi.
+Yuan's friend, Fu Tao (伏滔), who was also under Huan, urged Yuan to include Huan Yi; Yuan merely smiled and did not reply.
+When Huan Wen knew of the omission, he was angry but due to Yuan's literary reputation, Huan did not want to question Yuan openly.
+One day, Huan Wen went on a boat trip and ordered Yuan to come along.
+Many who were on the boat trip were fearful for Yuan.
+After sailing several li, Huan then asked Yuan, "I heard that you composed the Dong Zheng Fu and praised many pioneers; why leave out my father?"
+Yuan replied, "I was thinking about how to properly address your father.
+Since I haven't reached a decision, I didn't dare to reveal what I have written."
+Huan, still suspicious that Yuan wasn't truthful, then asked, "What were you planning to write?"
+Yuan's reply moved Huan to tears.
+(Note: In 373, Huan was gravely ill and craved to be given the Nine bestowments, as being granted the nine bestowments was often seen as the prelude to usurpation.
+Yuan Hong worked together with Xie An (Xie Shang's cousin), Wang Tanzhi and Wang Biaozhi (王彪之) to delay the bestowment; due to his literary prowess and calligraphy, Yuan was assigned to draft the edict.)
+(Note: The Dong Zheng Fu also did not mention Tao Kan; armed with a blade, Tao Kan's son Tao Fan (childhood name Hunu) confronted Yuan in a confined chamber over this.
+On the spot, Yuan gave Tao a satisfactory reply.)